Vauxhall Crossland X review - Practicality, comfort and boot space

 There is no denying the Crossland X is a practical car.
 In the transition from MPV to SUV, the versatile family car has lost none of its family-friendly flair.
 There is loads of room up front, while in the back you’ll find space for three adults thanks to the fact that there’s plenty of head and shoulder room.

-Fold the seats down and the Vauxhall Crossland X loses out to the Mokka X (1,255 litres vs 1,372 litres), but the large, square load bay means it’s easy to load bulky gear – and the lack of a load lip ensures sliding heavier objects in is no trouble either.
+Fold the seats down and the Vauxhall Crossland X gives a 1,255 litres total capacity, and the large, square load bay means it’s easy to load bulky gear – and the lack of a load lip ensures sliding heavier objects in is no trouble either.
 That Versatility Pack also adds 40:20:40 split-fold rear seats, which could come in handy if you regularly carry longer items.

 In this review